NicoPANW/Contrail_Cookbook/docs/index.md

 SNAT allows to do source NAT from a given VN to another VN (usually with Public IPs).
 So it means that all VMs inside a VN having private addresses, via SNAT can easily connect to Internet for instance.

-The service scheduler in Contrail instantiates the gateway on a randomly-selected virtual router.
-Contrail uses network namespace to support this feature.
+The service scheduler in Contrail instantiates the SNAT gateway on a randomly-selected virtual router.
+Contrail uses Linux network namespace to support this feature.

 To demonstrate the feature, we will show the workflow for configuring it.
 The goal is to enable SNAT for Red_VN that will go to a new VN with public IP@ for natting.
 We will then establish ssh connexion from vSRX_3 being in Red_VN to vSRX_6 being in blue_VN (note that there is no policy between Red_VN and Blue_VN).